marcelluethi/scaltair/README.md

 See the [quickstart Guide](docs/quickstart.md).

-You can also have a look at the

 ### Status of the project

-The project is in an early stage and the interface might still change.
+The project is in an early stage and the api might still be subject to changes.
 It supports a subset of the functionality provided by vega-lite and altair.
-In particular, it currently cannot create interactive plots or working with temporal data.
+While it can already produce most plots used in a typical scientific context or data analysis task, it cannot create interactive plots nor does it support temporal data.

 It should be easy to add the missing functionality if this is required.
-The project is designed in such a way, that it is easy to understand and does not make use of any fancy language features or libraries.
+The project is designed in such a way, that it is easy to understand and straight-forward to extend.
+It does not make use of any fancy language features or libraries.
 Pull requests are very welcome.

 ##### Adding new features
 Adding new features consists of two simple steps:

-1. Add a Case class in the package scaltair.plot.vegalite representing the corresponding Vega construct.
+1. Add a case class in the package `scaltair.vegalite` representing the corresponding Vega construct and define how it is mapped to json.
-2. Expose the functionality in the corresponding dsl.
+2. Expose the functionality in the high-level dsl defined in `scaltair.Chart`.